-Excuse me if this post is rambling, it’s written by a very tired mammy.
-One who only went to bed at half 4 this morning and who got up again at 9.
-But it’s nowhere near the sheer exhaustion I remember from the first few weeks of Littlepixie’s life, this is just regular tiredness, I feel like I was out dancing all night!
+Excuse me if this post is rambling, it’s written by a very tired mammy — one who only went to bed at half past 4:00 this morning and who got up again at 9:00 a.m.
+But it’s nowhere near the sheer exhaustion I remember from the first few weeks of my daughter’s life.
+This is just regular tiredness: I feel like I was out dancing all night!

-Littlepixie has just cut her first molars, 4 (or possibly 5) all at once, the poor pet.
+Littlepixie has just cut her first molars, four or possibly five all at once.
+The poor pet!
 Understandably, her mouth is a little sore.

-Night-time parenting is hard work!
+Attachment Parenting can be hard work!
 But it’s worth it.
-LP clearly needed some extra care last night and I’m glad we could help her out.
+Littlepixie clearly needed some extra care last night, and I’m glad we could help her out.
 Fingers crossed we all sleep well tonight!

 What about all of you?
 Do you have any particular things you like to do when you’re passing the wee hours of the night awake with your child?